 Who Needs Long Term Care Insurance in North Dakota?

 Although you may require long term care at any point during your life as a result of an accident or illness, it is most often associated with aging.
 However, people are living longer now more than ever, and the longer you live, the greater the likelihood you’ll need long-term care.

 (It is estimated that 70% of people over age 65 will require some period of ongoing assistance at some point in their lives.2 If you were to need care while you’re still young, the costs associated with care may impact your ability to pay your mortgage or your child’s college tuition.)

-Where is Long Term Care received?
+Where Is Long Term Care Received?

-Why consider Long Term Care insurance?
+Why Consider Long Term Care Insurance in North Dakota?

 - A wide range of home health care benefits that allow you to receive care in a familiar setting for as long as possible